rogerio-pereira-dev/Skedil/docs/ai/guidelines.md

 __('dashboard.title')
 ```
 20. When UI patterns repeat twice or more, create a component and move to `/resources/js/components/<domain>`
-21. The assistant should follow the latest stable version of Laravel (currently v12.x) unless explicitly stated otherwise.
+21. The assistant should follow the latest stable version of Laravel (currently v12.x) unless explicitly stated
+otherwise.
 22. Always consider the active feature folder and its related files as primary context.
-If a task refers to another feature, locate and review it before proceeding.
+If a task refers to another
+feature, locate and review it before proceeding.
 23. Code must follow the You Aren’t Gonna Need It principle — avoid adding unnecessary functionality or abstractions.
 24. Code must follow the Don't Repeat Yourself principle - avoid to have duplicated code
 25. Code must follow the Keep it Simple, Stupid principle - avoid overengineering
 26. Use inline comments sparingly, only to clarify non-obvious logic.
 Do not comment obvious code.
-27. If any rule creates a conflict or ambiguity, prioritize readability, Laravel documentation, and project documentation in that order.
+27. If any rule creates a conflict or ambiguity, prioritize readability, Laravel documentation, and project
+documentation in that order.
+28. This project uses Laravel sail, so all docker commands should use command `vendor/bin/sail` before all laravel, php,
+npm commands, make sure you run the commands inside `project` folder, so before anything you should run
+`cd project`
+29. All new features should have automated tests
+Test Cases
+- Feature
+- Unit
+- Browser (laravel dusk)